-1.0 Introduction
+1.0 INTRODUCTION

 Congratulations!
-Your TRAK TRL 1840 CSS is a unique, one-of-a-kind, machine tool that combines the simplicity of manual machining with the contouring capability of CNC turning centers.
+Your TRAK TRL is a unique, one-of-a-kind, machine tool which combines the simplicity of manual machining with the contouring capability of CNC turning centers.

-The TRAK TRL 1840 CSS has been designed to maximize the interplay between manual and CNC machining.
+The TRAK TRL has been designed to maximize the interplay between manual and CNC machining.